 According to the USDA, for the first time ever, the amount of money the average American spends on eating out has surpassed what U.S. consumers spend on food at home.
 Today, the average American eats roughly 4.5 restaurant or takeout meals every week.
 This comes at a time when our environmental comforts and technology are making it all too easy for us to have any cuisine delivered to our doorstep in a matter of minutes.
 But more than just saving money, studies suggest cooking at home could make you happier and healthier.

-One study looked at the cooking habits of men and women in Taiwan and Australia and found that cooking up to five times per week increased the odds of being alive in 10 years by 47 percent.
+One study published by Cambridge University Press looked at the cooking habits of men and women in Taiwan and Australia and found that cooking up to five times per week increased the odds of being alive in 10 years by 47 percent.
 Researchers found that the extended longevity was not just linked to nutrients consumed by eating home-cooked meals, but also to the act of cooking itself: planning, shopping, and socializing.
 Lead researcher Professor Mark Wahlqvist noted, “It has become clear that cooking is a healthy behavior.
 It deserves a place in life-long education, public health policy, urban planning and household economics.”

-Children who eat home-cooked meals more frequently are less likely to be overweight and they tend to consume more fruits and vegetables than their restaurant-going counterparts.
+Numerous peer-reviewed studies confirm that children who eat home-cooked meals more frequently are less likely to be overweight and they tend to consume more fruits and vegetables than their restaurant-going counterparts.
 Children who regularly have family dinners, research shows, do better in school, have healthier relationships, and are less likely to drink, smoke, or get into trouble.

 For busy parents, inexperienced home chefs, and full-time working couples, planning meals is a daunting task, but here are five tips to make cooking at home easier and more enjoyable: